Izenda7Series/docs-html/_sources/ref/models/ReportSavingParameter.rst.txt

          +  1 = Saved  - Get report from database
          +  2 = Draft  - Get report from draft
       -
+   *  -  **isSavingReport** |br|
+         boolean
+      -
+      -  Whether report is saving or not
+      -  Only validate report data source when saving report (isSavingReport = true)

+         .. versionadded:: 2.6.8

 Inherited fields: